emmanuelmuturia/TheBookshelfProject/README.md

 ## 5] Challenges and Solutions

-The Bookshelf Project was designed to offer a smooth experience across architecture, networking, and user interaction layers...
-However, like many modern Android apps, it encountered several challenges during development:
+- The Bookshelf Project was designed to offer a smooth experience across Architecture, Networking, and User Interaction Layers...
+- However, like many modern Mobile Apps, it encountered several challenges during development:

 ### a] Glide URL Failure and Image Loading Issues

 **Challenge:**
-Glide failed to load book thumbnails due to malformed image URLs (e.g. `httpss://...`) and dimension warnings such as `[536x-2147483648]`.
+Glide failed to load Book Thumbnails due to malformed Image URLs (e.g. `httpss://...`) and Dimension Warnings such as `[536x-2147483648]`...

 **Solution:**
-The issue was traced back to a simple typo in the image URL scheme.
-The problem was fixed by ensuring the URLs used the correct `https://` scheme before passing them into the image loader.
-The library was then replaced with [Landscapist-Coil3](https://github.com/skydoves/landscapist) for Compose compatibility and better lifecycle handling...
+The issue was traced back to a simple typo in the Image URL Scheme.
+The problem was fixed by ensuring the URLs used the correct `https://` scheme before passing them into the Image Loader.
+The library was then replaced with [Landscapist-Coil3](https://github.com/skydoves/landscapist) for Kotlin Multiplatform compatibility and better Lifecycle Handling...

 ---

 ### b] Implementing a Search Bar on Top of a Staggered Grid

 **Challenge:**
-Placing a `SearchBar` above a `LazyVerticalStaggeredGrid` while maintaining smooth scrolling and preserving state.
+Placing a `SearchBar` above a `LazyVerticalStaggeredGrid` while maintaining smooth scrolling and preserving state...

 **Solution:**
 A `Column` layout was introduced, placing the `SearchBar` at the top and the `LazyVerticalStaggeredGrid` beneath it.
-Proper padding and layout constraints were applied to prevent content clipping and scroll overlap...
+Proper Padding and Layout Constraints were applied to prevent Content Clipping and Scroll Overlap...

 ---

 ### c] Asynchronous Search with Query-Driven API and Room Sync

 **Challenge:**
-Search functionality needed to hit the REST API only when a user submitted a query, and update the local Room DB accordingly—replacing old data...
+Search functionality needed to hit the REST API only when a user submitted a Book Query, and update the local Room DB accordingly—replacing old data...

 **Solution:**
 An architecture was designed where the `ViewModel` triggered the repository’s `searchBook(query)` method.
-This, in turn, called a suspending function that:
+This, in turn, called a Suspending Function that:
-1. Deleted previous Room entries.
+1. Deleted previous Room entries...
-2. Made a fresh API call.
+2. Made a fresh API call...
-3. Inserted the new results into Room.
+3. Inserted the new results into Room...
    The UI then updated through Flow collection using `collectAsStateWithLifecycle()`...

 ---